kontena/kontena/docs/using-kontena/deploy.md

 ### Wait for port

-When a service has multiple instances and `wait_for_port` definition, Kontena's scheduler will wait until that container is responding to port before starting to deploy another instance.
-This way it is possible to achieve zero-downtime deploys.
+When a service has multiple instances and a `wait_for_port` definition, Kontena's scheduler will wait until that container is responding on the given port before starting to deploy another instance.
+This makes it possible to achieve zero-downtime deploys.

 ```
 instances: 3